 Infrastructure Category of work Description Function Timing Funding options Precinct Map ref.
-Green links Investigate Prepare a detailed and costed plan to connect the large areas of open space located north-south along riparian corridors, as proposed in the Western Sydney Green Grid, and create additional east-west green links across the GPEC area.
+Green links Investigate Prepare a detailed and costed plan to connect large north-south open space areas along riparian corridors, as proposed in the Western Sydney Green Grid, and create more east-west green links.
+Location of new links to consider future dwellings, evacuation routes.
 Supporting Short term NSW Government State infrastructure contributions Multiple - Acquisition and protection of South Creek Investigate and resolve Work with Transport for NSW to secure the acquisition of private land for both the Outer Sydney Orbital and the adjoining open space to enable regional connectivity along and across South Creek.
 Enabling Short term NSW Government Multiple - Green space in and around the OSO Investigate and resolve Work with Transport for NSW to consider the detailed design of the OSO to reduce impacts on regional and district open space and to identify potential unstructured recreation opportunities below the OSO viaducts.
 Enabling Short term NSW Government Multiple - Specific spaces impacted by OSO Investigate and resolve Investigate and resolve the approach to replacing spaces and relocating facilities impacted by the OSO, including baseball fields at Samuel Marsden Reserve and Riding for the Disabled.
-Supporting Short to medium term NSW Government Multiple - The Kingsway and South Creek Recreation Precinct Upgrade Master plan The Kingsway South Creek Recreation Precinct to take into account the open space and recreation infrastructure lost at these sites due to OSO infrastructure.
+Supporting Short to medium term NSW Government Multiple - South Creek Park and The Kingsway Sporting Precinct Upgrade Master plan The Kingsway South Creek Recreation Precinct to take into account the open space and recreation infrastructure lost at these sites due to OSO infrastructure.
 Enabling Short term State infrastructure contributions Kingswood and Werrington C9 Orchard Hills district open spaces New Identify locations for new district open spaces in the Orchard Hills precinct to offset open space impacted by the OSO.
 Enabling Short term Local development contributions Orchard Hills C11 Existing sportsfields Investigate upgrades Investigate opportunities to reconfigure, enhance and embellish existing sportsfields and any opportunities for upgrades to, and shared-use of, existing school sportsfields.
 Supporting Short term Local development contributions NSW Government All precincts -